Jorge Noceda Sánchez

-Jorge Noceda Sánchez (6 September 1925 – 11 March 1987) was a diplomat and painter from the Dominican Republic whose work has been collected by museums throughout the world.
+Jorge Noceda Sánchez (6 September 1925 – 11 March 1987) was a Dominican-born American diplomat, and painter.
+His surrealist artwork has been collected by international museums.
+He also worked as a gastroeonerologist, and a dog breeder.

-Early life, education and career
+Early life and education

+Jorge Noceda Sánchez was born on 6 September 1925 in Santo Domingo, Dominican Republic.
 Sánchez received a medical degree from the University of Santo Domingo in 1952.
 After graduation, he moved to New York City to specialize in gastroenterology at New York University while working as a resident in the Bronx.

 However, he quickly became absorbed with painting, his new-found hobby.
 Initially self-taught, his talent developed rapidly.
-In 1956, Sánchez enrolled at the National Academy of Fine Arts in New York City, where he received instruction from French and American artists, including Robert Philip and René Bouché.
+In 1956, Sánchez enrolled at the National Academy of Design in New York City, where he received instruction from French and American artists, including Robert Philipp and René Bouché.
 His technique, magnificent color sense and whimsical style received immediate critical acclaim at exhibitions in New York, Havana and Santo Domingo, and later in Paris, Washington, D.C. and Mexico City.

+Career

 By 1959, Sánchez decided to leave medicine and focus on his artwork.
 That year, he embarked on a world tour which brought him international recognition.
 During the tour, he exhibited in Tokyo, Hong Kong, New Delhi, Tel Aviv, Athens, Rome and at the Royal Academy in London.
 In 1960, he won a Gold Medal Award at the Biennial in São Paulo, Brazil.

 In 1964, the Dominican Republic appointed Sánchez cultural attaché at the Dominican Republic Embassy in Tokyo.